Save money on your purchases by earning redeemable points with Progressive Rewards!

 The actuator used in this setup requires a 12VDC input voltage and up to 8A of current at full load.
 These values are much higher than what an Arduino microcontroller is capable of supplying and will cause ‘magic’ smoke to come out of the Arduino.
 To avoid damaging the Arduino, the MegaMoto Plus H-bridge is used.
 The H-bridge can handle the power requirements and can easily be used to control an actuator with an Arduino.

 For this system, there are connections from the Arduino to the MegaMoto Plus H-bridge, and to the two pushbuttons.
-Each pushbutton requires a single input, these are chosen from the Arduino’s available GPIO pins.
+Each pushbutton requires a single input, which are chosen from the Arduino’s available GPIO pins.
 The H-bridge has four connections to the Arduino, three outputs and one input.
 The pins used by the H-bridge are preset and cannot be changed.

-In the program below the digitalWrite command is used to enable or disable the H-bridge, and to configure the pins used for the pushbuttons.
+In the program below, the digitalWrite command is used to enable or disable the H-bridge, and to configure the pins used for the pushbuttons.
 The analogWrite command is used to set the value for the PWM signal in the range of 0 to 255 to the H-bridge.
 The digitalRead command is used to check if the pushbuttons have been pressed or released.
-The AnalogRead is used to measure the current draw by the actuator motor, this is used to verify when the actuator is at the end of its stroke.
+The analogRead command is used to measure the current draw by the actuator motor, which will verify when the actuator is at the end of its stroke.

-The functionality of this system goes beyond what is showcased in this article, the Arduino microcontroller and MegaMoto Plus H-bridge can be used to implement much more complicated control routines.
+The functionality of this system goes beyond what is showcased in this article.
+The Arduino microcontroller and MegaMoto Plus H-bridge can be used to implement much more complicated control routines.
 This setup is capable of variable speed control utilizing the analogWrite command to set the PWM signal.
 The actuator motor current could be monitored to be used for load sensing to trigger additional commands.